Contingency (electrical grid): N-X contingency planning

 Reliability of the energy supply usually requires that any single major unit failure leaves the system with enough resources to supply the current load.
 The system that satisfies this requirement is described as meeting the N-1 contingency criterion (N designates the number of pieces of equipment).
 The N-2 and N-3 contingency refers to planning for a simultaneous loss of, respectively, 2 or 3 major units; this is sometimes done for the critical area (e.g. downtown).
+The term "N-1 security assessment" is also used.

 The N-1 requirement is used throughout the network, from generation to substations.
 At the distribution level, however, the planners frequently allow a more relaxed interpretation: a single failure should ensure uninterrupted delivery of power to almost all the customers at least at the "emergency level" (Range B of the ANSI C84.1), but a small section of the network that contains the original fault might require manual switching with a service interruption for about an hour.

 The popularity of contingency planning is based on its advantages: